miphilomath/Dhwani/README.md

 * Kuntal majumder (@hellozee)
 * Jatin Kaushik
 * Sanshay katyal
-* Mohit Bansal
+* Mohit Bansal (@miphilomath)

+#### What makes "Dhwani" unique?
+* The concern for your data privacy makes the Dhwani, unique from other competitors in the industry.
+* The project envisions to work with your native languages.
+Mozilla's common Voice project is a big help.

 ## Getting your hands dirty!
 (How to install and technology stack?)
-## Technology Stack
+## Technology Stack (In Progress)
 * Python
 * Wit API
 * Snowboy Library: To detect keywords
 * Sounder: Python Library

 ### Contribute
 Dhwani is a community based project and welcomes everyone to take part in its development.
+The current task for the project can be found at [Roadmap.md](./Roadmap.md).
 You can help us with the development of Dhwani by contributing in any of the following ways:
-* Translators
+* Code Contribution and Project Design
-* Speech Training
+* Speech Training by providing voice data in your native language.
 * As a users and Beta tester
-* Code and Infrastructure suggestion

 NOTE: Make sure to read [CONTRIBUTING.md](./CONTRIBUTING.md) to know more about the contribution workflow and guidelines.